Trần Thị Nga

 Trần Thị Nga (born 28 April 1977) is a human rights defender from Hà Nam Province, Vietnam.
 She was arrested on January 21, 2017 by Vietnamese security police.
 Nga is member of Vietnamese Women for Human Rights.
-She also blogs under the pen name, Thuy Nga, and is known for capturing and hosting videos of police brutality.
+She also blogs under the pen name Thuy Nga and is known for capturing and hosting videos of police brutality.

 Personal life

 Nga is married to Phan Văn Phong and has two sons.

 Activism

 After being abused and exploited as a laborer in Taiwan, Nga spent 3 years recovering in the hospital.
 During this time, she learned about laborers’ rights.
 She did not know before then how she should have been treated.
-Besides campaigning for labor and land rights, Nga also joined in anti-China and pro-environment protests, attended trials of bloggers and rights activists, and visited the houses of political prisoners to show solidarity.
+Along with advocating for labor and land rights, Nga also participated in anti-China and pro-environment demonstrations, watched blogger and rights activist trials, and paid solidarity visits to the homes of political prisoners.
 Nga has suffered from many violations because of her activism:

 In May 2013, Nga and her young sons were kicked out from the motel at midnight where they slept on the sidewalk in the rain, as instructed by the police.

 In May 2014, Nga broke her arm and leg because a group of five men assaulted her with iron rods.

 In February 2016, Nga and her sons got shrimp paste thrown at them by civilian clothes men.
 She injured her eye and her older son had an allergic reaction.